maxmahlke/rocks/docs/cli.rst

   │ 7.84e+18  │ 7.24e+17  │ EPHEM   │ Fienga+2020         │ 2020 │
   └───────────┴───────────┴─────────┴─────────────────────┴──────┘

-Providing the catalogue name and a property returns the property.
+Providing the catalogue name and a parameter returns the parameter.

 .. code-block:: bash